guifel/nocust-client-doc/README.md

-In order to make transfers you first needs some off-chain funds.
+In order to make transfers you first need off-chain funds.
 Off-chain funds are simply funds deposited into the NOCUST smart-contract.
 The library provides a function to deposit funds into the hub contract.